Behind the Wheel: Release

-A cover version of the Bobby Troup song "(Get Your Kicks on) Route 66" features on the single as a B-side.
-Martin Gore states that he chose the song because he "thought it would be a good idea to record a driving song on the B-side of 'Behind the Wheel'".
-It was remixed by the Beatmasters and was made up from elements of "Behind the Wheel".
+The single version of the song was remixed by the American music producer Shep Pettibone.
+His version was chosen for release because the band felt it was more danceable than the album version.
+The B-side, a cover version of the Bobby Troup song "(Get Your Kicks on) Route 66" was chosen because Gore said he "thought it would be a good idea to record a driving song on the B-side of 'Behind the Wheel'".
+"Route 66" was remixed by the Beatmasters and was made up from elements of "Behind the Wheel".